Psychologist

 Individual and Group Therapy for Anger Management

 For some people, the easiest way to change the way they handle anger is to work with a psychologist or other licensed mental health professional in an individual or group therapy setting.
-A therapist, who can observe and analyze your behavior from an impartial perspective, can help you with your reality testing.
+A therapist, who can observe your behavior from an impartial perspective, can help you with your reality testing.
 An anger management therapist knows many effective anger management strategies and will be able to help you develop a personalized set of strategies for changing both your thinking and behavior.
 Depending on your needs, your therapist may work with you on breathing or meditation exercises to reduce anger arousal, safe and appropriate emotional and physical techniques to release anger, communication skills, or cognitive restructuring (a method for disputing and changing the way you think).

 Anger Management Classes